On the structure of modules indexed by small categories: Coverings

-The above discussion applies to arbitrary fields; in this case, as we have seen, it is possible that the local structure fails to be stable.
-However, if the base field $k$ is finite, then the finiteness of $\cal C$ together with the finite dimensionality of a $\cal C$-module $M$ at each vertex implies that any $\cal C$-module $M$ over $k$ is a finite set.
+The above discussion is independent of the base field; in this completely general case it is possible that the local structure of an arbitrary $\cal C$-module fails to be stable.
+However, if the base field $k$ is finite, and $\cal C$ is a finite category, then the finiteness of $\cal C$ together with the finite dimensionality of a $\cal C$-module $M$ at each vertex implies that any $\cal C$-module $M$ over $k$ is a finite set.
 In this case, the infinite refinement of ${\cal F}(M)$ that must occur in order to prevent stabilization at some finite stage is no longer possible.
 Hence

 \begin{theorem} Assume the base field $k$ is finite.
-Then for all (finite) poset categories $\cal C$ and $\cal C$-modules $M$, $M$ has stable local structure. \end{theorem} .5in
+Then for all finite categories $\cal C$ and $\cal C$-modules $M$, $M$ has stable local structure. \end{theorem} .5in